 A good strategy for paying property related bills, is to keep all unpaid bills at the front of the folder and once a week grab a coffee or wine and spend 30min paying bills, filing paperwork and generally doing a health check on where your properties are at (tenants, repairs, state of the market).

-Consider keeping records electronically either by replicating the tabs of the A4 folder as ”folders” on our computer hard drive or using the ATO’s mydeductions app.
+For those more tech-savvy investors, we recommend keeping records electronically either by replicating the tabs of the A4 folder as ”folders” on OneDrive or your computer, or using the ATO’s mydeductions app.
 Details of how to install and use can be found here.

-If you have more than 2 properties you should consider an accounting app like Xero Cashbook.
-From $10/mth you can have all the property bank and loan accounts* feeding directly into Xero allowing you to allocate expenses and track profitability per property in easy to read reports.
+If you have more than 2 properties you may want to consider an accounting app like Xero Cashbook.
+From $10/mth you can have all the property bank and loan accounts** feeding directly into Xero allowing you to allocate expenses and track profitability per property in easy to read reports.

 Want to clarify whether a purchase is tax deductible or capital, or need any assistance in setting up a more detailed record keeping system?
 Contact our team on 07 3849 3816 or firstname.lastname@example.org.